onnx/onnx/docs/Operators.md

 <dl>
 <dt><tt>coordinate_transformation_mode</tt> : string (default is half_pixel)</dt>
 <dd>
-The scaler used in interpolation.
+This attribute describes how to transform the coordinate in the resized tensor to the coordinate in the original tensor. <br/>

-For each dimension, denote x_resized as the coordinate in the resized tensor, x_original as the corresponding coordinate in the original tensor, length_original as the length of the original tensor in the specific dimension, length_resized as the length of the resized tensor in the specific dimension, roi_x = (start, end) of the corresponding dimension in input "roi", scale = length_resized / length_original, <br/>
+The coordinate of each dimension is transformed individually.
+Denote x_resized as the coordinate of a specific dimension in the resized tensor, x_original as the coordinate of this dimension in the original tensor, length_original as the length of the original tensor in this dimension, length_resized as the length of the resized tensor in this dimension, roi_x = (start, end) of the this dimension in input "roi", scale = length_resized / length_original, <br/>

 if scaler is "half_pixel", <br/>
 x_original = (x_resized + 0.5) / scale - 0.5, <br/>